bravesheep/crudify-bundle/src/Bs/CrudifyBundle/Resources/doc/introduction.md

 directly.
 More about templates can be found in [its own documentation][doc_templates].

 ## Access permissions
-You can use the attributes `CRUDIFY_INDEX`, `CRUDIFY_CREATE` and `CRUDIFY_UPDATE` for checking permissions of the index, new/create actions and edit/update actions respectively.
+You can use the attributes `CRUDIFY_INDEX`, `CRUDIFY_CREATE`, `CRUDIFY_UPDATE` and `CRUDIFY_DELETE` for checking
+permissions of the index, new/create actions and edit/update actions respectively.
 All these attributes work on `DefinitionInterface` objects.
 In twig templates you might for example use `is_granted('CRUDIFY_INDEX', definition)` to determine whether or not to show a user the link to the list view of some mapping.
 Read more about permissions in the [documentation about permissions][doc_permissions].

 ## Customizing behavior
 Some parts of the crudify bundle can be customized so that you can implement your own behavior, read about them here: